Unmanned underwater vehicle: Military

-The navies of multiple countries, including the US, UK, France, India, Russia, and China are currently creating uncrewed vehicles to be used in oceanic warfare to discover and terminate underwater mines.
+Governments including the US, UK, France, India, Russia, and China are currently creating uncrewed vehicles to be used in oceanic warfare to discover and terminate underwater mines.
 For instance, the REMUS is a three-foot long robot used to clear mines in one square mile within 16 hours.
 This is much more efficient, as a team of human divers would need upwards of 21 days to perform the same task.

 A survey conducted by RAND Corporation for the US military analyzed the missions which uncrewed underwater vehicles could perform, which included intelligence, reconnaissance, mine countermeasures, and submarine warfare.
 The review listed these from most to least important.

 In November 2022, the Eurasian Times reported that China's Harbin Engineering University has developed trans-medium 'flying submarine' drones capable of both underwater and air travel, noting the potential military applications of the vehicles.

+In August 2026, US officials with firsthand knowledge corroborated US President Donald Trump's assertion during the 2026 Iran war that the US Navy had cleared mines from the Strait of Hormuz's Traffic Separation Scheme, Oman's primary maritime corridor with Iran, adding that over the last few months, underwater drones carried out a systematic scanning of the area, identifying over 100 objects suspected of having mines, which were then removed or detonated by private contractors.